complexsystemslab/project_ideas/project_ideas.md

 ### Study emergence in LLMs

 Study emergence and phase-transitions in LLMs.
+We will also investigate how hallucinations arise in LLMs.
 Collaboration with Prof. Georgi Georgiev.

 ### LLMs for the Global South